rust-lang/rust/doc/tutorial.md

 ~~~~

 With a value of such a type, you can do `mystack.head += 1`.
 If `mut` were
-omitted from the type, such an assignment would result in a type error.
+omitted from the type, such an assignment to a struct without inherited
+mutability would result in a type error.

 `match` patterns destructure structs.
 The basic syntax is
 `Name { fieldname: pattern, ... }`: